kheeklab/privacyidea-docker/README.md

 ## Container Lifecycle and API

-At a high level, the container starts supervisord with privacyIDEA deployed on it.
+At a high level, the container starts gunicorn with privacyIDEA deployed on it.
 Additionally, however, the container entry point provides an API for executing these use cases:

 - Invoking scripts
-- Configuring NGINX and privacyIDEA

 The container provides an API for triggering and configuring these use cases.
 It executes the use cases in different phases of its lifecycle.